tfabris/TomServo/README.md

 #### Dome:

-  - If you sourced the 3cm globe externally, use a dremel to very carefully grind away the hanging tabs on each of the globe halves.
+  - If you externally sourced the 3cm clear baubles, then use a Dremel tool to very carefully grind away the hanging tabs on each of the bauble halves.
 If done very carefully, the spots where the tabs used to be will be very small, only the size of the tabs themselves, and you can position those spots at the back of the head so they're less visible.

   | ![Bauble Domes Trimmed](Photos/Printing%20and%20Assembly%20-%20Bauble%20Domes%20Trimmed.jpg) |
   | ---------------------------------------------------------------------------------------------|

   - Use extreme caution to not let glue cause hazing on the clear parts.
 Superglue will definitely haze clear parts, so consider using "canopy glue" for airplane models, specifically made for this kind of thing.
-Canopy glue dries clear, is easy to clean up, doesn't stain the clear plastic, and takes a long time to dry, allowing for repositioning.
+I'm using Pacer "Formula 560" Canopy Glue.
+It dries clear, is easy to clean up, doesn't stain the clear plastic, and takes a long time to dry, allowing for easy repositioning.
+  - If using the resin-printed domes, glue the upper dome to the lower dome.
+If using the clear baubles instead, their two halves should friction-fit without gluing.
+  - Glue the lower dome section to the lower hat.
+    - If using the resin-printed domes, the lower dome is the one with the shorter lip which fits into the lower hat.
+    - The lower hat is the one with the rod coming out of the bottom.
+  - Glue the top hat on top.
-  - If you sourced the 3cm globe externally, there is no "guide" for gluing the hat pieces to the domes.
-Use extreme care to make them straight and centered.
-Carefully double check the positioning before the glue dries (this is where the canopy glue really helps).
-This might be made easier if you temporarily assemble the head and body onto the hoverskirt, so that everything is stable and easy to reach.
+  - If using the clear baubles, there is no "guide" for gluing the hat pieces to the domes.
+Use extreme care to get everything straight and centered.
+Carefully double check the positioning before the glue dries.
+I did this by looking at the the assembled hats and domes from the side and rotating them, making sure the hats seemed parallel to the center seam of the dome from all directions.
+This is where the canopy glue really helps, since it takes a long time to dry, and easily cleans up with a damp Q-tip if you slip or make a mistake.
+  - Recommend using nitrile gloves during the process of gluing the upper and lower hat onto the head dome.
+Without gloves, my fingertip kept naturally adhering to the glossy red paint while I was trying to position the hat and hold it in place.
+I'd get it juuuuust right, but then when I pulled away my finger, the hat would move.
+As soon as I put a nitrile glove on that hand, the problem stopped happening and I was able to position it much more easily.

     | ![Bauble Head](Photos/Printing%20and%20Assembly%20-%20Bauble%20Head.jpg) |
     | -------------------------------------------------------------------------|

-  - Glue lower dome section to the lower hat.
-    - If using the clear resin parts, the lower dome is the one with the shorter lip which fits into the lower hat.
-    - The lower hat is the one with the rod coming out of the bottom.
-  - If using the clear resin parts, glue upper dome to lower dome.
-If using the externally-sourced 3cm globe, you might not need to to glue the two halves together since they friction-fit quite well already.
-  - Glue the top hat on top.

 #### Finishing: